 Descriptive titles also help people interpret search engine results.
 Many search engines, including Google, display search results as a list of page titles.
-Not using descriptive titles can also affect a website's searchability, and its search ranking, whether it appears near the top of the results for a related search query or not.
+Not using titles also affect website's descriptive can a searchability, and its search ranking, whether it appears near the top of the results for a related search query or not.